elastisys/compliantkubernetes-kubespray/docs/migrate-from-cluster.md

 1. Remove old masters from kubernetes

+    > [!NOTE]
-    **NOTE**: Make sure you are not removing more than half the masters.
+    > Make sure you are not removing more than half the masters.
-    That will make you loose quorum.
+    > That will make you loose quorum.

     Make sure the master your'e about to remove isn't on the top of the kube_master and etcd group.
     If it is, move it to something else than first place and run: